ChondroFiller: A One-Step, Non-Surgical Collagen Injection

 A Non-Surgical Alternative

-Surgical approaches can involve significant recovery.
-ChondroFiller is different: a simple outpatient injection, not an operation, with no arthroscopy, incision or removal of tissue and no lengthy surgical recovery.
+Surgical approaches can involve significant recovery time and theatre-based procedures.
+The ChondroFiller injection is different: a simple outpatient procedure, not an operation, with no arthroscopy, no incision, no removal of tissue, and no lengthy surgical recovery.
+It is performed under ultrasound guidance, allowing the clinician to place the material accurately within the joint.

 How the One-Step Injection Works

-ChondroFiller is a collagen-based liquid gel.
-During a minimally invasive, ultrasound-guided injection, it is placed directly into the joint, where it may settle over worn surfaces and set into a soft gel.
-This adds a protective collagen layer that helps cushion the joint and reduce direct grinding between surfaces.
+During a minimally invasive, ultrasound-guided injection, the collagen solution is placed directly into the joint, where it flows to fill the defect and sets into a soft gel.
+This adds a supportive collagen layer that may help cushion the joint and reduce direct grinding between surfaces.
+The scaffold is gradually resorbed over months as new cartilage-like tissue forms within it.

 What the Evidence Suggests

-Experience with collagen-matrix injections is encouraging but still developing.
-A 2023 study of an acellular collagen matrix injection for thumb-base osteoarthritis reported improvements in pain and grip strength (Corain et al., 2023), although responses vary and the same outcome cannot be assumed for every joint or patient.
-Larger, longer studies are needed.
+A 2023 study of acellular collagen matrix injection for thumb-base (trapeziometacarpal) osteoarthritis reported improvements in pain and grip strength (Corain, M., Zanotti, F., Giardini, M., Gasperotti, L., Invernizzi, E., Biasi, V., and Lavagnolo, U. The use of an acellular collagen matrix ChondroFiller Liquid for trapeziometacarpal osteoarthritis.
+Cartilage, 2023).
+Responses vary and the same outcome cannot be assumed for every joint or patient.
+Larger, longer studies are needed to confirm the scope of benefit across different populations.

 Why a One-Step Injection Appeals